9 Things Parents Can Do To Make Divorce Easier On Kids

 Divorce is hard on everyone involved.
 But it can be especially tough on kids, particularly if a parent is so overwhelmed with the emotions of the process that they don’t tend to their children’s needs.
 When Austin-based therapist Katie Malinski works with divorcing parents, she starts with one simple piece of advice.
-“To make divorce as painless as possible, parents have to understand what is hard for kids about divorce, and try to minimize those parts.”
+“To make divorce as painless as possible on kids, parents have to understand what is hard for kids about divorce, and try to minimize those parts.”

-It’s a crucial point to keep in mind.
+The advice is simple yet profound.
 Pretty much everything about watching parents separate is confusing and difficult, but Malinski, who offers a course on how to tell your children you are separating or divorcing, says the two biggest stressors around divorce and kids are typically loss (or fear of loss) of their relationship with both parents, and being surrounded by conflict.
 Transitions — a new house, new school, and new caregivers — cause kids a lot of stress, too.

 As a parent navigating these tough aspects yourself, it can be hard to focus on your kids’ needs.
 But it’s important to do your best to minimize your kids’ stress as much as you can.
 Here, per Malinski, are nine important rules to keep in mind.